 The possible effect of quantum gravity considerations is an interesting area for theoretical exploration.
 Specifically, the existence of a fundamental minimal length, which is expected to be of the order of the Planck length $l_{\rm p}$, may have an significant impact.
 The concept of minimal measurable length arises in various approaches to quantum gravity, including string theory~\cite{Amati:1989,Gross:1988,Konishi:1990}, loop quantum gravity~\cite{Rovelli:1995,Ashtekar:1997}, asymptotically safe gravity~\cite{Lauscher:2005,Reuter:2006}, and non-commutative geometry~\cite{Seiberg:1999,Connes:2000}.

-The presence of a minimal length implies that the standard Heisenberg Uncertainty Principle (HUP) extended to a Generalized Uncertainty Principle (GUP) \cite{Luo:2025,Bitaj:2024,EPL:2023,Du:2022,Feng:2022,Luciano:2021,Mohammadi:2017,Medved:2004,Ali:2012,Awad:2014,Zhu:2009,Das:2008,Kempf:1995}.
+The presence of a minimal length implies that the standard Heisenberg Uncertainty Principle (HUP) extended to a Generalized Uncertainty Principle (GUP), a concept first introduced in the pioneering work \cite{Kempf:1995}.
+For a comprehensive overview, see the review \cite{Bosso:2023aht} and references therein.
+Various GUP models and their phenomenological implications have been extensively explored in the literature \cite{Luo:2025,Bitaj:2024,EPL:2023,Du:2022,Feng:2022,Luciano:2021,Mohammadi:2017,Medved:2004,Ali:2012,Awad:2014,Zhu:2009,Das:2008,Gialamas:2024ivq,Segreto:2024vtu,Banerjee:2022slh,Feng:2020ams,Bambi:2007ty,Barca:2023epu}.
 A widely studied GUP model incorporates a quadratic correction in momentum, which is given by

 where $\beta$ is a dimensionless GUP parameter~\cite{Bitaj:2024,EPL:2023,Du:2022,Luciano:2021,Feng:2022}.
 It is worth noting that other GUP formulations have also been investigated, which include formulations with higher-order momentum terms or different functional forms~\cite{Luo:2025,Du:2022,Feng:2022,Kempf:1995}.
 These GUP frameworks lead to a modification of the fundamental canonical commutation relations.
 Physical observables that depend on these commutation relations or the density of states are expected to receive GUP corrections.
 In the context of cosmology, a key implication is the modification of the momentum, and consequently the wavenumber $k$ of quantum fields \cite{Bitaj:2024,EPL:2023,Du:2022,Luciano:2021,Feng:2022}.
 This is particularly relevant for the quantum fluctuations which are generated during inflation.